How do I attend an S.L.A.A. meeting?

 Gathering with other sex and love addicts at an S.L.A.A. meeting is the primary way we learn how to get sober and maintain recovery.
 By giving and receiving support from others like us, we not only have a better chance of recovering, but we also begin to learn how to engage with people in a non-addictive way.
 You will learn how the Twelve Steps work and how, by working them with a sponsor or recovery partner, you can get and stay sober.

 What is Sobriety in S.L.A.A.?

 Sobriety in S.L.A.A. is self-defined.
-This means through working the steps with the help of our Higher Power and a sponsor or recovery partner, we determine the behaviors we need to refrain from in order to experience physical, mental, emotional, sexual, and spiritual wholeness.
-These are known as “Bottom Line Behaviors”.
+This means, with the help of our Higher Power and a sponsor or recovery partner, we determine the behaviors at the root of our addiction, or our “Bottom-Line Behaviors”, and work the S.L.A.A.
+Program to stop acting out.

 Is this a Religious Organization?

 S.L.A.A. is not affiliated with any religion, sect, or denomination, though the program is spiritual in nature.
 Through developing a relationship with our Higher Power, we learn to stop using addictive behaviors as a substitute for intimacy.
 Your concept of a Higher Power is personal to you, and you are not required to believe in God to attend meetings.